Jisan-mia/string-methods/README.md

 ### 13. trimStart

-- `String.trimStart()` is used to remove whitespace from the beginning of a string.
+- `String.trimStart()` is used to remove whitespace from the start of a string.
 - It removes leading whitespace and line terminator characters.
-- It returns a new string without modifying the original string.
+- It returns a new string and does not modify the original string.

 #### Examples